 Legacy giving with a will

 You can create a legacy by naming Global Fund for Education Assistance | BEYOND Tomorrow as a beneficiary of your estate.

-- Types of wills There are two types of wills – formal will and holograph will.
-In both cases, various conditions are required to be satisfied in order for the will to be administered properly.
-Formal will, which is officially notarized, is more likely to avoid trouble, compared to holograph will, which can be created by the testator alone.
+- Types of wills: There are two types of wills – formal will and holograph will.
+In both cases, various conditions need to be satisfied in order for the will to be administered properly.
+A formal will, which is officially notarized, is more likely to avoid trouble, compared to a holograph will, which can be created by the testator alone.

-- Administrator of the will Upon designating the administrator of the will, many individuals choose experts such as lawyers, judicial scriveners, administrative scriveners, tax accountants, or trust bank, etc. to ensure that the will be administered from a neutral position.
+- Administrator of the will: Upon designating the administrator of the will, many individuals choose experts such as lawyers, judicial scriveners, administrative scriveners, tax accountants, or trust banks to ensure that the will be administered from a neutral position.